ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

     - First token within 1 minute.
 - Trustfull
     - Limited hallucinations or 'extended' answers.
 At least 95% of the answers should not contain fact missmatching.
-    - Do not proofread the entire document if there are doubts.
+    - In case if clients would have any doubts, they won't need to proofread whole document to resolve the uncertainty.
 - Interactive
     - Ability to provide more details/follow-up questions if the answer is insufficient.
     - Automatically be requested for more details if could not generate insufficient answer.